 If the party who has been ordered to pay child support fails to make their weekly payments, the custodial parent may file for contempt of court.
 If the obligor had the means to pay, the court might take the child support directly out of their paycheck.
 This tactic is known as wage garnishment.

 Because child support is based on both parents’ incomes, a change in either parent’s income may warrant the modification of an existing order.
 For example, if the paying parent loses their job, they may seek a reduction or temporary suspension of their obligations while they look for other work.
-A skilled child support lawyer can speak with co-parents about strategies to account for changed financial circumstances.
+A skilled lawyer can speak with co-parents in Guilford about strategies to meet child support payments while taking into account changed financial circumstances.